callmecposu/BTS535-Lab3/README.md

 ### Geolocation Services *(By Japit Singh)*

-#### Chosen Technology: *Google Maps API / Mapbox*
+#### Chosen Technology: *Google Maps API *

-We believe that providing location-based event recommendations and making it simple for users to find events nearby are essential features for our app.
+We believe that our app must assist users in finding nearby events and offer location-based event recommendations.
 In order to put this into practice, geolocation services are needed to show event locations on a map, provide directions to the site, and let users filter events according to proximity.
-For these uses, it is possible to connect Mapbox or Google Maps API, which offer geocoding, routing, and a more thorough event discovery process.
+Our project requires the Google Maps API because of its many capabilities, which include precise geocoding, a wide range of routing choices, and a wealth of location data.
+Integrating the Google Maps API will improve user experience by enabling real-time travel and increasing the effectiveness and engagement of event discovery.

 ### Analytics and Reporting *(By Japit Singh)*

-#### Chosen Technology: *Google Analytics / Mixpanel*
+#### Chosen Technology: *Google Analytics*

-To track user activity, monitor app performance, and gain insights into event engagement, we require analytics tools.
-Google Analytics or Mixpanel can be integrated for this purpose, offering event-based tracking and reporting on user behavior.
-These insights will help developers and event organizers optimize the app experience and identify popular features.
-Tools like Mixpanel provide more granular, real-time insights into specific actions like registration or messaging.
+We need analytics tools to track user behavior, keep an eye on app performance, and learn more about event engagement.
+For this, Google Analytics will be incorporated, providing comprehensive reporting on event interactions and user behavior.
+This technology is essential to our project since it allows event planners and developers to analyze user participation and find popular features to optimize the app experience.
+Google Analytics gives us strong insights into user activity patterns, conversion tracking, and demographics, enabling us to make informed decisions to improve the performance of our application.